narcissus123/trading-system/README.txt

 -----------------------------------------------------
 My contributions Overview:

 I made valuable contributions to the development of various components in the trading system project.
 My contributions mainly focused on the front-end interface using QT, authentication implementation, and the trading strategy module.
-Additionally, I collaborated on integrating the front-end with the C++ back-end for seamless functionality.
+Additionally, I collaborated on generating documents such as SRS documents, ensuring a comprehensive understanding of the project's architecture and functionality.
+Moreover, I participated in integrating the front-end with the C++ back-end for seamless functionality."